leifmarkthaler/gleitzeit/README.md

 - **🔧 Robust Error Handling**: Circuit breakers, retry logic, structured logging, and error categorization for development
 - **🎯 Privacy-First**: Your data never leaves your computer - no external APIs or tracking
 - **🚀 Simple but Powerful**: Just install and run commands, but with enterprise-grade error handling underneath
-- **💾 Task-Level Recovery**: Redis persistence with intelligent task restoration - resume workflows from exactly where they were interrupted, with automatic dependency resolution
+- **🔄 Production-Ready Recovery**: Complete task-level recovery with automatic dispatch, parameter resolution, and distributed execution - workflows resume seamlessly after interruption

 ## Status